Fast Rules

-Fast Rules is a simple, playable ruleset for conducting table top wargames with H0 scale World War II miniatures using armor, artillery and infantry and classed as a "mid-level skirmish" wargame.
-The rules were developed by Mike Reese and Leon Tucker and published as a 24 page pamphlet in 1970 by the Armored Operations Society, an affiliate of the IFW.
-Guidon Games made a second printing in 1972 and a third printing at an unknown later date.

-Combat Rules released an full-color, authorized edition in 2021 with a few additions.
+Fast Rules is a simple, playable ruleset for conducting table top wargames with H0 scale World War II miniatures using armor, artillery, and infantry and classed as a "mid-level skirmish" wargame.
+The rules were developed by Mike Reese and Leon Tucker, and published as a 24 page pamphlet in 1970 by the Armored Operations Society, an affiliate of the IFW.
+Guidon Games made a second printing in 1972, and a third printing at an unknown later date.
+Combat Rules released a full-color, authorized edition in 2021 with a few additions.
 Compared to the original 5.5x8.5" edition, it has 24 6.14x9.21" pages.

 The basic target types are buildings, tanks, armored personnel carriers, trucks, cars, guns, and men.
 Two six-sided dice are rolled to determine whether a hit is made, with the number needed to score a hit depending upon the target type.
 The chance of hitting increases with each consecutive attempt, and if a hit is scored a second roll is made to determine if the target is destroyed.
 When opposing infantry come into contact with each other, each man rolls a single six-sided die to determine survival.

-From the introduction page of the rules: